 is a major risk factor for the development of periodontal disease.
 Talk to your doctor about programs and aids to help you

 can help you fight all forms of infection, including the kind that causes periodontal disease.
-Ask your doctor whether you would benefit from:
+Ask your doctor whether you would benefit from working with a nutritionist.

 Preventing periodontal disease.
 American Academy of Periodontology website.
 Available at: